dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 Authentication required , the Default user name /password is :
        karaf / karaf

-Optionally it can be modified : at {KARAF_HOME}\etc\users.properties
+Optionally it can be modified  at:
+{KARAF_HOME}\etc\users.properties

 http://localhost:8181/system/console/bundles